CSX in New Jersey

-- Throughout 2012, CSX reported more than $19 million in compensation for employees**
+- Throughout 2013, CSX reported nearly $18.4 million in compensation for employees**

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in New Jersey include containerized consumer goods, ethanol, passenger vehicles, and refrigerated food products.
+Major commodities produced or consumed within the state include containerized consumer goods, ethanol, light trucks, petroleum products and municipal and construction waste.

 CSX Facilities in New Jersey

-- Major rail yards in Newark (Oak Island), South Kearny, North Bergen, and Manville
+- Major rail yards in Newark (Oak Island), Camden (Pavonia), South Kearny, North Bergen, and Manville

 - Intermodal terminals in North Bergen, Little Ferry, South Kearny, Elizabeth (Millennium Marine Rail on-dock terminal), and Newark (PNCT on-dock terminal)